NavodBW/hangmanv2/Readme.md

 **IMPROVEMENTS:**

- - Instead of asking the user for the secret word, the game radomly selects a word that is longer than 3 letters from a text file. (text file obtained from: https://github.com/dwyl/english-words)
+ - Instead of asking the user for the secret word, the game randomly selects a word that is longer than 3 letters from a text file. (text file obtained from: https://github.com/dwyl/english-words)

   - Uses [mersenne_twister_engine](https://en.cppreference.com/w/cpp/numeric/random/mersenne_twister_engine)